Locating and Attending AA Meetings in Long Beach, California

 3. Meeting Guide App: Available on both iOS and Android, this app offers an easy-to-use interface for finding AA meetings near you.

-Local Directories and Community Centers
+Check Local Listings and Community Centers

 • Local Libraries: Many local libraries keep updated lists of community AA meetings.